bufferapp/buffer-talks/slides/migrating-with-atomic-design-2.md

 class: segue

-# That's not exactly true but it gets _less true_ over time
+# That's not exactly true but it gets _more true_ over time

 ???